Kulasekhar-A/shellscript-practice/README.md

 ## 🏢 Real-Time Use Cases

-These scripts are designed to simulate real-world DevOps and system administration tasks:
+These scripts simulate common DevOps and system administration tasks:

 - Automated log cleanup to manage disk space
 - Periodic backups for data safety
 - Disk usage monitoring and reporting
 - Basic alerting using email scripts

-These are common tasks handled in Linux-based production environments.
+These tasks are commonly executed in Linux-based production environments.

 ---